 The ablutions facilities in the Red Shed consist of two communal bathrooms and a number of smaller bathrooms.

-The local ‘supermarket’ is substituted by a walk-in cupboard called ‘Woolies’, where all expeditioners can browse the shelves for soap, linen and other household requirements.
+The local supermarket is a walk-in cupboard called ‘Woolies’, where all expeditioners can browse the shelves for soap, linen and other household requirements.

 All expeditioners contribute to the day-to-day running of the station.
 Rosters are set up for duties like vacuuming the living area, shovelling snow and cleaning the cold porches.
 Expeditioners are rostered on ‘slushy duty’ to help the chef feed the station.